CSOYO ATTENDANCE POLICY

 ILLNESS: The CSOYO is sympathetic to our members who become ill and are not able to report to rehearsal.
 To stop the spread of illness, please do not attend if you are coughing, sneezing, contagious or vomiting.
 However, while unplanned, absences caused by illness are still counted as an absence.
 The CSOYO encourages members not to use absences for other non-emergency reasons just because they haven’t been used, but to save allowed absences for unplanned circumstances such as illness.

 As long as pandemic conditions are present in the community, the CSOYO will work with members who must miss rehearsal due to COVID-19 illness or quarantine.
 Please do not attend rehearsal if you are sick, have a positive test for COVID-19, or have been exposed to someone who has tested positive.
-The CSOYO Manager should be notified immediately of any COVID-19 related exposure, and your identify will be kept anonymous.
-Please see our COVID-19 Safety policy for further information.
+The CSOYO Manager should be notified immediately of any COVID-19 related exposure, and that member’s identify will be kept anonymous.

 Musicians with extenuating circumstances (serious illness, sanctioned school trip) that would cause an absence that may jeopardize the musician’s CSOYO membership per the Attendance Policy are encouraged to speak directly with the CSOYO Manager as soon as possible for assistance, and to utilize the Appeals process as warranted.